Cost makes green power a tough sell

 Commissioner James W. Gardner, the lone dissenting commissioner, protested that “there is a necessity for this power” and said that “there are great pressures nationally and in Kentucky to increase renewables.”

-Companies that make solar cells and wind machines argue that a national energy policy is needed to guarantee them a market that will allow their industry to develop.
+Companies that make solar cells and wind machines argue that a national energy policy, including federal renewable standards that guide utilities, is needed to guarantee them a market that will allow their industry to develop.
 Clean power will be an important industry globally for years, they say, and if the United States does not subsidize renewable energy now, it risks falling far behind other countries.

 They point to China, which is rapidly increasing the amount of electricity it generates from renewable sources.
 In its most recent quarterly assessment of the renewable energy sector, the accounting and consulting firm Ernst & Young identified China as the most attractive market for investment in renewable energy.

-In part, the analysis suggested, this reflected the failure of American lawmakers to pass a national renewable energy standard and the looming expiration of a Treasury program that allowed renewable developers to receive cash grants in lieu of tax credits.
+In part, the analysis suggested, this reflected the failure of American lawmakers to pass a national renewable energy standard and the looming expiration of a Treasury program that was part of the stimulus fanning wind growth for the sector and allowed renewable developers to receive cash grants in lieu of tax credits.

-“Our investors tell us they’re nervous about all the uncertainty,” said John Cusack, the president of Gifford Park Associates, a sustainability management and investment consulting firm in Eastchester, N.Y.
+“Our investors tell us they’re nervous about all the uncertainty, as the wind industry looks to government for help on stable rules,” said John Cusack, the president of Gifford Park Associates, a sustainability management and investment consulting firm in Eastchester, N.Y.
 “They don’t know what’s going to happen.”

 Renewable energy supporters argue that higher fossil fuel prices will eventually make renewable energy more competitive — and at times over the last two decades, when the price for natural gas has spiked, wind power in particular has been a relative bargain.
 Advocates also argue that while the costs might be higher now, as the technology matures and supply chains and manufacturing bases take root, clean sources of power will become more attractive.